syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ## Clean up

-Since you will no longer need Jenkins in the remaining of this tutorial, you can go ahead and delete it.
+Since you will no longer need Jenkins in the remainder of this tutorial, you can go ahead and delete it.

 Delete the Jenkins Promise: